ooni/probe/Readme.md

 OONI Probe *used* to be written in python.
 The legacy python version of OONI Probe is available here: [probe-legacy](https://github.com/ooni/probe-legacy).

 To learn more about OONI, check out our website: https://ooni.org/

-This project is tested with BrowserStack.

-This project is tested with BrowserStack

-This project is sponsored by Browserstack.

-This project is sponsored by Browserstack